chunyangtang/PRMLTermProject/README.md

 ```

 Notice that:
-- There's `os.system('cp ...')` commands in `main.py` so it might need some modification to run on non-Unix-like systems.
 - The program will automatically download the pretrained models from the Internet if using `fasterrcnn_resnet50_fpn`.
 - The program will automatically create `model_weights` and `logs` folder for logging.